-If our first article sparked the idea, now it’s time to pick up the tools.
+If our first article sparked the idea of using mining as a home heating solution, now it’s time to pick up the tools.
 The main headache with any ASIC miner is the high-pitched whine of fans spinning at 6000+ RPM.
 A proper noise suppression box (noisebox) isn't just about locking the device in a crate; it’s about letting it "breathe" while cutting off the sound waves.

 1. The Golden Rule: The "S-Curve Labyrinth"